BitSyko/LayersThemePlugin_Example/README.md

 <br />
 Do the same with the exampleUi folder, name it like your desired second part of the packagename <br />
 <br />
+Finally open the build.gradle and change the package name there too.

+###Changes to the ressources